 Moving and grooving

-Admittedly, an across the floor activity is the most effective way to influence structured moving and grooving in a dance class.
+Admittedly, across the floor, activities are the most effective way to influence structured moving and grooving in a dance class.

 Stretching and beginning warm-ups are great, but nothing says "structured dancing time" quite like an across the floor activity.
 An across the floor activity could also make for utter chaos, but let's leave that alone for now!